eskawl/configger/README.md

 #### Example
-Calling `configurator` returns a function to which you can pass a configuration to which defaults are to be applied.
+Calling `configger` returns a function to which you can pass a configuration to which defaults are to be applied.
 Lets call that function `getConfig`.

 ```js
 const defaults = {